skantay/cache-manager-go/README.md

-Certainly!
-Below is a small README template for your Go caching project:

----

 # Caman: Simple Go Cache Manager

 Caman is a lightweight cache manager for Go that provides easy-to-use caching functionalities.
 It allows you to store and retrieve data in-memory, with options for automatic expiration, key renaming, and more.